 I put this film together using some of my favourite moments from nature and wildlife.
 Not only to show what I see, but to try to pass on the feeling that keeps drawing me back to forests, mountains, and the wild.

-There is something there that I always long to return to.
+There is something there that keeps drawing me back.
 A place where I feel most alive.
 And because of that, I want to inspire others to discover that feeling as well.
 You don’t need a camera.
 You don’t really need anything.
 Nature is there for all of us — free and open.

-It is easy to think that nature films are about the big moments — drama, hunting, or rare encounters.
+It is easy to think that wildlife filmmaking is about the big moments – the drama, the search for the perfect moment, or the rare encounter.
 And of course, those moments are incredible.
 But for me, they are not the essence.
 The essence is in the everyday.
 In what happens each day, but so often goes unnoticed.
 In the simple.
 In the quiet.

 The mist slowly moving through the trees.
 Snow falling over the landscape.
 A bird sitting still, staring out as if it sees something larger than what is right in front of it.

 The more time I spend in nature, the more I discover.
-Not because nature changes, but because I change.
+Not only because nature is constantly changing, but because I am changing too.

 I believe we reflect nature — and nature reflects us.